Noorpur Thal Tehsil

-Noorpur Thal (Punjabi : تحصیل نُور پُور تھل) is a Tehsil (an administrative subdivision) of Khushab District in the Punjab province of Pakistan.
+Noorpur Thal (Saraiki : تحصیل نُور پُور تھل) is a Tehsil (an administrative subdivision) of Khushab District in the Punjab province of Pakistan.
 The city of Noorpur Thal is the headquarters of the tehsil which is administratively subdivided into 11 Union Councils.
 It comprises a part of the Thal Desert.

-The majority religion is Islam, while the main language is Punjabi, native to 94.6% of the population.
+The majority religion is Islam, while the main language is Saraiki, native to 94.6% of the population.

 History

 Noorpur Thal Tehsil was an agricultural region with forests during the Indus Valley civilization.
 The Vedic period is characterized by Indo-Aryan culture that invaded from Central Asia and settled in the Punjab region.
 The Kambojas, Daradas, Kaikayas, Madras, Pauravas, Yaudheyas, Malavas, Saindhavas and Kurus invaded, settled and ruled the ancient Punjab region.
 After overrunning the Achaemenid Empire in 331 BCE, Alexander marched into present-day Punjab region with an army of 50,000.
 The Khushab was ruled by Maurya Empire, Indo-Greek kingdom, Kushan Empire, Gupta Empire, White Huns, Kushano-Hephthalites and the Turk and Hindu Shahi kingdoms.

 In 997 CE, Sultan Mahmud Ghaznavi took over the Ghaznavid dynasty empire established by his father, Sultan Sebuktegin.
 In 1005 he conquered the Shahis in Kabul in 1005, and followed it by the conquests of the Punjab region.
 The Delhi Sultanate and later Mughal Empire ruled the region.

 Syed Noor Hassan Shah (ra) was a preacher of Islam.
 While traveling for preaching, he reached a “Toba” (means rain water) in the desert.
 There was also grass near that water.
 It was so beautiful as finding water in desert was impossible.
 He stayed there with his family and his followers.
 The place was named Noorpur after him.
 It is now called Noorpur Thal.

 The Punjab region became predominantly Muslim due to missionary Sufi saints whose dargahs dot the landscape of Punjab region.